LaunchCode-Education-Archived/problem-solving-practice/more-problems/README.md

 ## Positive or Negative

-- (Level 1) Write a program that asks the user for an integer and prints if it is positive or negative
+- (Level 1) Write a function that takes an integer and prints "positive" if it's positive, "negative" if it's negative, and prints nothing if it's 0.
-- (Level 2) Write a program that prompts the user for 10 integers and prints only the positive ones
+- (Level 2) Write a function that takes a list of integers and prints only the positive ones.
-- (Level 3) Write a program that prompts the user for 10 integers.
-I should then ask the user if they want "positive" or "negative", and based on the response, prints the sum of all positive numbers or the sum of all negative numbers
+- (Level 3) Write a function that takes a list of integers, along with a string that should be one of "positive" or "negative".
+Based on this second argument, print all of the integers that are positive or negative.

 ## String Compression (Level 3)

-Write a function `compress` that takes a single string argument that "compresses" it according to the following rules:
+Write a function `compress` that takes a single string argument that consists only of letters, and "compresses" it according to the following rules:

-> When a character is repeated more than 2 times, such as 'aaa', replace it with '3a'.
+> When a letter is repeated more than once, such as 'aaa', replace it with '3a'.
+In general, if there are `n` consecutive occurrences of the letter `x`, replace it with 'nx'.

 For example, the string `"aaaaaabbbccccc"` will be compressed to be `"6a3b5c"`.

-You may assume that the string doesn't contain any numbers, so that there is no ambiguity in the resulting string.

 Then write a funciton `uncompress` that undoes this process.
 Be sure to run tests like: